jmagaram/rescript-seq/README.md

 - [100+ functions](#functions), chosen by researching the best from other libraries
 - API documentation
 - Comprehensive test suite
-- Written 100% in ReScript; you can look at the code to see how it works.
+- Written 100% in ReScript; look at the code and tests to see how it works.
 - **Create sequences** with `fromArray`, `range`, `unfold`, `cycle`, `permutations`, `replicate`, ...
 - **Transform** with `map`, `filter`, `split`, `takeUntil`, `scan`, `tap`, `pairwise`...
 - **Combine** with `zip`, `map3`, `allPairs`, `sortedMerge`, `interleave`...